 3. Vintage Dresser Converted to Vanity

-Old dressers make incredible vanities with tons of character you can’t buy new.
-The existing drawers give you storage while the unique wood finish becomes your statement piece.
-You’ll need to cut the top for plumbing but most of the structure stays intact.
-Pair it with a vessel sink to avoid major modifications and keep that antique charm alive.
-This approach saves money while creating something truly one-of-a-kind that guests always notice.
+Old dressers make incredible vanities with character you simply cannot buy new.
+The existing drawers give you serious storage and the unique wood finish becomes your statement piece.
+Pair it with a vessel sink to avoid major plumbing modifications and keep that antique charm completely intact.
+Every guest notices this one.

 4. Built-In Vanity with Tons of Storage